I update this page about once a year, it is reasonably current but not up to the minute.

 Other Games

-Falcom has created many games outside of their major franchises, only four have made it across the ocean.
+Falcom created many games outside of their major franchises, several made it across the ocean.

 The first was Tombs & Treasure for the NES which was published by Infocom.
 Of all the various companies that have published Falcom games in America, this is the most out of place.
 Infocom was legendary for their text adventures but this was their only venture into the NES marketplace.
 This is a point and click adventure along the lines of Shadowgate but with an overworld to explore.
 I enjoyed this game enough to write a walkthrough for it.
 Unfortunately it's not a common cartridge and hasn't been re-released in download form.